OSIPI/osipi/README.md

 Pre-commit hooks are scripts that run automatically before a commit is made in a Git repository.
 They help catch common issues like syntax errors, formatting problems, and other code quality issues.

 ### Example hooks
-- `black` - a code formatter that automatically formats your code to a consistent style.
 - `flake8` - a linter that checks your code for common errors and style issues.
 - `trailing-whitespace` - a hook that removes trailing whitespace from your files.
 - `ruff` - also a linter that checks your code for common errors and style issues.
+- `end of file fixer` - a hook that ensures that all files end with a newline.
+- `check yaml`

 We are using pre-commit configuration file to define our hooks.
 You can find the configuration file [here](https://github.com/OSIPI/osipi/blob/main/.pre-commit-config.yaml)